LeaVerou/lea.verou.me/2024/wcs-vs-frameworks/index.md

 But the fact that it’s a spectrum does not mean the distinction does not exist.

-WCs primarily benefit the use case of generalizable elements that extend HTML, and are currently painful to use for reactive templating.
+WCs primarily benefit the use case of generalizable elements that extend HTML, and are still painful to use for reactive templating.
 Fundamentally, **it’s about the ratio of potential consumers to authors**.

-One of the big benefits of Web Components is **interop**: you write it once and you can use it with any framework (or none at all).
+The huge benefit of Web Components is **interoperability**: you write it once, it works forever, and you can use it with any framework (or none at all).
-Indeed, it makes no sense to fragment efforts to reimplement e.g. tabs or a rating widget separately for each framework-specific silo, it is simply duplicated busywork.
+It makes no sense to fragment efforts to reimplement e.g. tabs or a rating widget separately for each framework-specific silo, it is simply duplicated busywork.

+As a personal anecdote, a few weeks ago I found this [amazing JSON viewer component](https://carlosnz.github.io/json-edit-react/), but I couldn’t use it because I don’t use React (I prefer Vue and Svelte).
+To this day, I have not found anything comparable for Vue, Svelte, or vanilla JS.
+This kind of fragmentation is sadly an everyday occurrence for most devs.

-But when it comes to project-specific components, interop becomes less important: you typically pick a framework and stick to it across your entire project.
+But when it comes to project-specific components, the importance of interop decreases: you typically pick a framework and stick to it across your entire project.
-Reusing project-specific components across different projects is not a major need, so the value proposition of interop is much smaller.
+Reusing project-specific components across different projects is not a major need, so the value proposition of interop is smaller.

 Additionally, the **ergonomics** of consuming vs authoring web components are vastly different.
 _Consuming_ WCs is already pretty smooth, and the APIs are largely there to demystify most of the magic of built-in elements and expose it to web components (with a few small gaps being actively plugged as we speak).